zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-12-15-Geoduck-RRBS-Library-Prep---part-3.md

 ### Conclusions

 * Library quality appears to be of the right size
-* Library quantity is lower than expected (1-2ng/µl obtained, ~3ng/µl expected)
+* Library quantity is lower than expected, with 1-2ng/µl obtained and ~3ng/µl expected
 * Samples 205, 206, and 208 have unexpected peak above lower marker, samples were run twice to confirm.
 * Samples are ready for pooling and stored at -20°C